Bonalu

-The word Bonam is a contraction of the word Bhojanam, a Sanskrit loanword which means a meal or a feast in Telugu.
-It is an offering to the Mother Goddess.
-Women prepare rice cooked with milk and jaggery in a new brass or earthen pot adorned with neem leaves, turmeric, vermilion and a lit lamp on top of the pot.
-Women carry the pots on their heads and make an offering of the Bonam along with turmeric-vermilion, bangles and sari to the Mother Goddess across the temples.
+The word Bonam is a contraction of the word Bhojanam, a loanword from Sanskrit which means a meal or a feast in Telugu.
+It is an offering to Mahakali.
+Women prepare rice cooked with milk and jaggery in a new brass or earthen pot adorned with neem leaves, turmeric, and vermilion with a lit lamp on top of the pot.
+Women carry the pots on their heads and make an offering of the Bonam along with turmeric-vermilion, bangles and sari to Mahakali across the temples.

-Bonalu involves the worship of Mother Goddess in regional forms like Maisamma, Pochamma, Yellamma, Peddhamma, Dokkalamma, Ankalamma, Poleramma, Maremma, Nookalamma.

 Origin of Bonalu festival

 The origin of this festival can be traced back to the 18th century in the erstwhile Hyderabad State, and is linked with the "Regimental Bazaar" and the twin cities of Hyderabad and Secunderabad.
 In the year 1813, plague broke out in the twin cities, and this took the lives of thousands of people.
-Just before this, a military battalion from Hyderabad was deployed to Ujjain.
-When this military battalion from Hyderabad got to know about the epidemic in the twin cities, they prayed to the Mother Goddess in Mahakali Temple – Ujjain, Madhya Pradesh.
-The battalion supposedly prayed to Goddess Mahakali to kill the plague, and if the goddess did so, they would install an idol of the Goddess Mahakali in the city.
-It is believed that Mahkali destroyed the disease and kept the pestilence away.
-Then, the battalion returned to the city and installed an idol of the goddess, which was followed by the offering of Bonalu to her.
+Just before this, a military battalion from Hyderabad had been deployed to Ujjaini, where there is a temple of Shiva in the form of Mahakaleshwara.
+When this military battalion from Hyderabad got news that the epidemic had hit their native land, they became fearful for the lives and safety of their families.
+The soldiers posted in Ujjaini prayed to the goddess at the Mahakali Temple – Ujjaini, Madhya Pradesh.
+The battalion is said to have prayed to Mahakali to kill the plague, and if the goddess did so, they would install an idol of Mahakali in the city when they returned home.
+It is believed that Mahakali destroyed the disease and kept the pestilence away.
+When the battalion returned to their homeland, they built the Ujjaini Mahakali Temple and installed an idol of the goddess, in fulfilment of their vow.
+This was followed by the offering of Bonalu to her.
 This then became a tradition that has been followed by most of the people of Telangana.

-There are also other versions regarding the origin of the festival.
-This include the mythological story that this is the time when Goddess Mahakali comes back to her parental home, during Ashada Maasam or the period from late June to August, which makes this period the most optimal time to offer Bonalu to the goddess.
-This practice is comparable to the treatment meted to a married daughter who returns to her parents' home each year for a vacation and is pampered by her parents.